WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

     services.AddTransient<ICustomerUpdateSender, CustomerUpdateSender>();
 ```

 The last step is to call the SendCustomer method when a customer is updated.
 This call is in the Handle method of the UpdateCustomerCommandHandler.
-If you commented out the line before to test the application without RabbitMQ, you have to uncomment the call now.

 ```csharp
 public class UpdateCustomerCommandHandler : IRequestHandler<UpdateCustomerCommand, Customer>